minias/sss-go/README.md

 majority of the staff will know when the vault is opened, but they can still open the vault when one of the staff members is abroad or sick at home.

+`randombytes` is a library that exposes a single function for retrieving _crypto-secure_ random bytes.
+It is loosely based on [Libsodium's random bytes API][libsodium_randombytes].
+If you can, you should use that one.
+Otherwise, you can use this library.

 ## Macos Required Installation Requirements

 ```shell